 What is wireless networking?

-The network supports 802.11n at 2.4 and 5 gHz ranges and 802.11g technologies.
+The wireless network supports the new 802.11n standard at both 2.4 and 5 gHz ranges and is also backwards compatible to support the 802.11g technologies.

 Wireless networks or access points operate in a "shared" mode.
-This means that as more people are connected in the same area, the speed of the user connection will decrease due to the load and contention.
+This means that as more people are connected in the same area, the speed of the user connection could decrease due to the load and contention.

 There are certain technologies that can interfere with the wireless network.
-Devices such as 2.4gHz cordless phones, microwaves and security systems can cause problems with this technology.
+Devices such as 2.4 gHz cordless phones, microwaves and security systems can cause problems with this technology.

 The data rate of the wireless will be less than the wired connection.
-The wireless connects at speeds up to 300 Mbps while the wired connection is at 1000 Mbps.
+The wireless connects at speeds up to 600 Mbps while the wired connection is at 1000 Mbps.

-All of the Bentley issued laptops are equiped with built-in wireless radios that operate on the network.
+All of the Bentley issued laptops are equiped with built-in wireless radios that operate on the wireless network.